 Nobody wants to die, but we all do at some point.
-Hospice care will not prevent your death, but will help you in how you want to die.
+Hospice care will not prevent your death, but can help you during this time at the end of life.

 - If you care for someone with a grave illness, or if you care for an older adult relative, hospice care is an option that can be beneficial to you, your family, and the dying person.

-- There is always something that can be done to improve the quality of life for those near death.
+- There is almost always something that can be done to improve the quality of life for those near death.
 What can be done may not prolong life, but there is always a valid treatment to bring comfort and dignity.
-This is a promise that hospice delivers.
+This is a promise that hospice strives to deliver.

 Hospice is an idea, a philosophy of care.
 While there are, and historically have been, buildings called hospices, today "hospice care" need not mean care delivered in a special facility.
-The idea is that if someone you love has an incurable illness, and treatment to prolong life and keep the illness under control no longer works, there is still something that medical science can do.
-Even if life cannot be prolonged, comfort can always be provided, and it should be provided effectively.
+The idea is that if someone you love has an incurable illness, and treatment to prolong life and keep the illness under control no longer works, there is still something that medical professionals can do.
+Even if life cannot be prolonged, comfort can virtually always be provided, and it should be provided effectively whenever possible.

-- Although hospice is an idea not dependent on a particular place or facility, hospice is delivered to the patient and the family at a place most often of their choosing.
+- Although hospice is an idea not dependent on a particular place or facility, hospice care is delivered to the patient and the family at a place most often of their choosing.

 - The place is most often the patient's home because that's where most people would like to be in their final months.